Midgley

+The name Midgley derives from the Old English mycglēah meaning 'midge wood or clearing'.

 Midgley has a social committee to arrange events such as open gardens, village fetes, parties, quiz nights and wine tasting.
 A previous Co-op store has been refurbished to become a shop and community room staffed by volunteers; it opened in February 2010.

 Local primary education is provided by Midgley School.